WycliffeAssociates/btt-recorder-docs/docs/compiling.rst

 When all the chapters are finalized (stitched) the book is done.

-Chapters with gray colored stack of paper
+Chapters with gray Compile icon (stack of paper)
 ------

-1. Tap on the chapter bar with the gray colored stack of paper.
+1. Tap on the chapter bar with the gray Compile icon (stack of paper).
 Did you notice the partial blue circle?
 That indicates an incomplete chapter.
 2. Find the verse or chunk that does not have a recording.

 **HINTS**: There is no arrow next to the microphone.
 The verse/chunk number is in gray.